DowneyTung/golem/README.md

   - Fourth, login with username as *admin* and password as *admin*

-  - Fifth, navigate to Suites, click on the rmg_smoke_test, click on Run Suite
+  - Fifth, navigate to Suites, click on the *spin_all_games*, click on Run Suite

   - Sixth, Open a new tab on the browser and navigate to the url below to watch the test running live
 ```